John Gould (columnist): Education

 In 1924, as a sophomore in high school, he offered to be a reporter for the Brunswick Record, and following an encouraging reply from the editor, began submitting news items and was thus gainfully employed with the Record until 1940.
 He was also writing as a stringer for other newspapers and as a result became a featured writer for the Boston Sunday Post.

 Having graduated from Bowdoin College in 1931, on his 24th birthday (October 22, 1932) he married Dorothy Florence Wells of Arlington, Massachusetts.
 After their honeymoon they made their home in Brunswick, Maine, where Gould resumed writing for the Brunswick Record and his wife became the newspaper's household editor.
-A few years later, the couple purchased the Gould family farm in Lisbon Falls, where they would make their home for over thirty years.
+In 1946, the couple purchased the Gould family farm in Lisbon Falls, where they would make their home for over thirty years.

 Career

-Gould began writing a weekly column for the Christian Science Monitor and wrote his first book in 1940.
+Gould published his first book in 1940 and began writing a weekly column for the Christian Science Monitor in 1942.
 The Monitor syndicated his column and he was published in all major magazines and many newspapers in the United States.
 For five years he did a daily radio show for WLAM in Lewiston, Maine and a weekly show for WBZ in Boston.
 He was also a frequent contributor of taped features for the Trans-Canada English network of the Canadian Broadcasting Corporation.

 In addition, he was the editor and publisher of the Lisbon Enterprise, a weekly newspaper, published in Lisbon Falls.
 Gould appeared as himself on the January 20, 1964 episode of To Tell the Truth.
 He fooled three of the contestants, who believed another contestant was actually Gould.

+In 1973 and 1974, Gould collaborated with Friendship, Maine based storyteller Newt Hinckley on two record albums: Newt Hinckley Visits with John Gould at Friendship Back River and The Fastest Hound Dog in the State of Maine.